 “The Salmo Ram”, was originally installed beside the Tourist Information Centre on Highway 3 south of Salmo BC, to commemorate the regions winter feeding program of a resident herd of bighorn sheep.
-The tourist centre has subsequently been closed and the sponsors of this monument ie: Wild Sheep Foundation and Safari Club International wish to relocate the sculpture to a more suitable location.
+The tourist centre has subsequently been closed but the picnic and parking area is still open for viewing of this monument.

 This personal commission of a life-size bighorn sheep was done for Gary and Yvonne Rigotti for their home.
 This was Gary’s first ram. a California bighorn , taken on a self-guided hunt in his home state of Oregon.
 It was this sheep that started him on his current obsession.
 Inquire about custom work.